Nespresso vs Ninja Coffee Bar (What’s the Best Choice!)

 – Frother for Cappuccino and Latte

-Ninja coffee makers allow you to brew single-serve or whole-carafe coffee, while Nespresso only allows you to brew single-serve coffee.
+Ninja coffee makers allow you to brew single-serve or whole-carafe coffee, while Nespresso only allows you to make single-serve coffee.
 This is a huge advantage if you have a large family.

 With Ninja coffee makers, you can brew both coffee pods and ground coffee, while Nespresso machines are only compatible with pods.